flashwing-04/showtime-website-project-archive/content/ws20/master/m3-deep-3d-pathfinding/features.md

 {{</section >}}

 {{<section title="World Generator">}}
-To produce a variety of pathfinding situations we created a world generator that can output voxel worlds of any desired size.
-There are 5 different presets for the Perlin noise based terrain generation, as well as an additional hand crafted custom world.
+To produce a variety of pathfinding situations, we created a world generator that can output voxel worlds of any desired size.
+There are 5 different presets for the Perlin noise based terrain generation, as well as an additional handcrafted custom world.
 These produce different challenges for the learning process.
 {{</section >}}

 {{<gallery>}}